lintonye/learnreact.design/_drafts/2017-07-20-components-props-states.md

   - read only
 - what are states?
   - it is private and fully controlled by the component
+  - respond to user input, a server request or the passage of time.
+For this you use state.
+  - State allows you to dynamically change many elements at once based on one variable.
+State encompasses the key parts of your UI that change basic on user input.
+  - is it a state?
+Minimize state
+    - Is it passed in from a parent via props?
+If so, it probably isn't state.
+    - Does it remain unchanged over time?
+If so, it probably isn't state.
+    - Can you compute it based on any other state or props in your component?
+If so, it isn't state.
+  - which component should hold the state?
+    - This is often the most challenging part for newcomers to understand,
+    - how to find where the state should live?
+      - which components render according to the state?
+      - find a common owner
+      - the owner or its (grand)owner should hold the state
+      - create a new component simply for holding the state if no common owner is found
 - when to use props, when to use states?
 - revisit Domo's hat
 - Unidirectional dataflow?
 - States are things that change -- but props change too?
+- Try to keep as many of your components as possible stateless.
+By doing this you'll isolate the state to its most logical place and minimize redundancy, making it easier to reason about your application.

 <a name="learning-goals">